Vicky’s current academic research focuses on the ways technology is impacting our identity and well-being.

 Vicky believes social media can be a powerful tool for grassroots change.
 She’s seen this in action, adding her 70k online followers’ energy to a number of successful campaigns like ‘Women on Bank Notes’ and ‘No More Page 3’.

-After studying at Oxford Vicky moved to the States in the early 2000’s and had a front row seat to watch the ‘digital revolution’ of social media sweep the USA.
-Living for several years in California, surrounded by these start-ups, she developed a passion for being an early adopter and believing in the positive potential of online communication.
+Where did she find this passion for technology?
+After her initial studies at Oxford University, Vicky moved to the States in the early 2000’s and had a front row seat to watch the digital revolution of social media sweep the USA.
+Based in California and surrounded by entrepreneurial tech start-ups, she became an early adopter and believes in the positive potential of online engagement.

 // TECHNOLOGY AS A TOOL //

-Vicky regularly speaks on technology.
-She was a speaker at Greenbelt Festival – an annual event that attracts twenty thousand people each summer at the Cheltenham Race course.
-Vicky’s seminar was on ‘Being real in a virtual world’; exploring ideas of technology and spirituality related to her PhD.
+At Greenbelt Festival – an annual event that attracts twenty thousand people each summer at the Cheltenham Race course – Vicky spoke on ‘Being real in a virtual world’, exploring ideas of technology and spirituality related to her PhD.
 She spoke to a packed venue with standing room only.

 You can purchase her 60 minute talk here.

 // IS SOCIAL MEDIA OUT OF CONTROL? //

 Vicky was a panelist on BBC 1’s The Big Questions debating the topic:

 Vicky writes for various papers, magazines and blogs on technology and ethics including the Independent and The Guardian.